vishnumanepalli/-Softie_OnlineRetail/src/-Softie_OnlineRetail/Readme.txt

 To run backend.

 -->Open split terminal.
-Make sure you are in src/-Softie_OnlineRetail directory.
+Make sure you are in src directory.
 -->in the terminal,type 'cd server'
 -->install dependencies using 'npm install' command.
 If you get any errors, then use 'npm install -f' command on terminal.
 -->to run backend, use 'npm start' command.